dimitri-nicolo/calico/v2.1/getting-started/openshift/installation.md

 ### Policy query with calicoq

-Once {{site.prodname}} is installed in OpenShift, each node is automatically configured with a `calicoctl.cfg` (owned by the root user) which is used by {{site.prodname}} to locate and authenticate requests to etcd.
+Once {{site.tseeprodname}} is installed in OpenShift, each node is automatically configured with a `calicoctl.cfg` (owned by the root user) which is used by {{site.tseeprodname}} to locate and authenticate requests to etcd.

 We recommend installing `calicoq` as a container in OpenShift.
 Refer to [Installing calicoq as a container on a single host](../../usage/calicoq/#installing-calicoq-as-a-container-on-a-single-host) for instructions.